eranif/codelite/docs/docs/plugins/dap.md

 ## Install Debug Adapters
 ---

-CodeLite does not install any debug adapter, this needs to be done manually.
+CodeLite does not install any debug adapter; this needs to be done manually.
-You can visit [microsoft implementation page][2] to see the full list.
+Visit the [microsoft implementation page][2] to see the full list.

 === "lldb-vscode"
     **Windows**